sakshikumar19/GrocLake-Round-2/README.md

 - **Reflection:** Refines suggestions based on previous user queries.
 - **Task Planning:** Directs users to the most relevant farming tools based on their needs.
 - **Reasoning:** Analyzes user inputs and farming data to make intelligent decisions.
-- **Tool Calling:** Suggests and guides users to the best tools for crop advisory, soil health analysis, market insights, climate forecasting, and disease diagnosis.
+- **Tool Suggestion:** Suggests and guides users to the best tools for crop advisory, soil health analysis, market insights, climate forecasting, and disease diagnosis.
 - **Orchestration:** Coordinates various agricultural tools for a comprehensive advisory experience.

 #### How It Helps